tdwg/tcs2/docs/implementation-experience-report/README.md

 a data model that is very similar to TCS and includes all TCS terms, the main difference being that ColDP has a Synonym entity, which TCS does not.
-When TCS is expressed in tabular form, a separate table is needed for synonyms, because of the one-to-many relation between Taxon Concepts and Taxon Names (synonyms are Taxon Names, just like accepted names), but there will be no identifiers for synonyms.
+When TCS is expressed in tabular form, a separate table is needed for synonyms, because of the many-to-many relation between Taxon Concepts and Taxon Names (synonyms, like accepted names (`taxonName`), are Taxon Names), but there should be no identifiers for synonyms.
 This is the same way the Name Relation in the ColDP schema works.

 ColDP also offers a Name Usage entity "for simpler sharing".
 The "simpler sharing" is probably because the ColDP Name Usage is essentially the Darwin Core